 Your vet will be able to advise you on what worms are prevalent in your area and together you can come up with a plan to keep your flock free of parasites.

-In most areas, alpaca owners are moving away from routine worming schedules.
-Routine worming is beginning to cause problems with drug resistant worms and can also be harsh on your alpaca’s body.
+Alpaca owners are moving away from routine worming schedules.
+Routine worming is beginning to cause problems with drug-resistant worms and can also be harsh on your alpaca’s body.

 What about Meningeal worm?

 Meningeal worm (or m-worm) is a parasite every alpaca owner needs to be aware of.
-M-worm is carried by white tail deer, with snails & slugs being secondary hosts.
-The deer are generally not effected by the worm.
-In areas with white tail deer, alpaca owners will want to take steps to protect their herd.
-M-worm infestations effect the nervous system in alpacas, treatment is very difficult and the alpaca can often not be saved.
-White-tailed deer are found in every state in the United States except Alaska (and are not present in small parts of Utah, Nevada and California)
+M-worm is carried by whitetail deer, with snails & slugs being secondary hosts.
+The deer are generally not affected by the worm.
+In areas with whitetail deer, alpaca owners will want to take steps to protect their herd.
+M-worm infestations affect the nervous system in alpacas, treatment is very difficult and the alpaca can often not be saved.
+White-tailed deer are found in every state in the United States except Alaska (and are not present in small parts of Utah, Nevada, and California)

 Toes & Teeth